 Students at Shawnee State University are required to do their own work on all tests and assignments.
-Any form of cheating may result in your being withdrawn from a particular course or courses, as well as possible dismissal from the University.
-(See Student Handbook.)
+Any form of cheating may result in your being withdrawn from a particular course or courses and a failing course grade, as well as possible dismissal from the University.